nipreps/fmripost-aroma/docs/workflows.rst

 ===========================
 Processing pipeline details
 ===========================
-*fMRIPrep* adapts its pipeline depending on what data and metadata are available and are used as the input.
+*fMRIPost-AROMA* adapts its pipeline depending on what data and metadata are available and are used as the input.
 For example, slice timing correction will be performed only if the ``SliceTiming`` metadata field is found for the input